What are the different rules that apply to the place of supply of goods?

 No Movement of Goods:

-For stationary goods transactions, the focus shifts to factors like the supplier’s location, the recipient’s location, or where the goods are effectively utilised.
+For stationary goods transactions, factors like the supplier’s location, the recipient’s location, or where the goods are effectively utilized become the focus.
 This ensures precise tax assessment and compliance with regulatory guidelines.

 Goods Supplied on a Vessel/Conveyance:

 Supplying goods on board a vessel introduces unique considerations.
-Pinpointing where the goods are handed over to the recipient amid dynamic transport conditions is crucial.
+Pinpointing where the goods hand over to the recipient amid dynamic transport conditions is crucial.
 This determination aids in applying accurate tax rates and complying with relevant regulations.

 Imports and Exports: